By practising now at school, many of the hurdles of public speaking and performing, including nerves, can be overcome.

 Some of our less formal performances include:

-- Pre-Prep Live: older children from Year 4 upwards visit the Pre-Prep children and play a piece of music for them in an informal mini-concert.
-It both inspires the younger ones, and gives the older children a happy and captive audience.
+- Pre-Prep Live: older children from Year 4 upwards visit the Pre-Prep School and play a piece of music for the children.
+The younger children ask questions about the music and instruments, and the older children play to an interested and captive audience.

 - Talks: children in Years 2-4 prepare a talk at home about one of their passions, which they then give to the class.
 Quite often this involves bringing in the subject such as their pet dog or a collection of fossils.

 - Festival of Family Duets and Ensembles: families prepare and play a song or piece of music at this relaxed, supportive and fun event.

 - Children organise and put on talent shows, which are usually hilarious and great fun.